qjpcpu/supervisord/README.md

 - **Auto-Restart**: Automatically attempts to restart child processes when they exit due to an unexpected error.
 - **Remote Control**: Includes a built-in HTTP/Unix Socket server, allowing remote control via a command-line client.
 - **Log Management**: Captures `stdout` and `stderr` of child processes, with support for log rotation and size limits.
-- **Dynamic Configuration**: Supports dynamically adding and persisting new process configurations at runtime using the `add-proc` command.
+- **Dynamic Configuration**: Supports dynamically adding new process configurations at runtime using the `add-proc` command.
 - **Cross-Platform**: Designed for compatibility with both Linux and Windows platforms.
 - **Script Execution**: Supports executing `glisp` scripts for advanced management tasks.